-John Taylor is a commercial real estate attorney with 30 years of practice.
+John Taylor is a commercial real estate attorney with more than 35 years of practice.
 He focuses on all aspects of commercial real estate acquisition, financing, development, leasing, management, disposition, and dispute-resolution.
+He also serves as outside general counsel to Tapestry Development Group, Inc.

 After clerking for The Honorable Lewis R. Morgan of the Eleventh Circuit Court of Appeals for a year after law school, Mr. Taylor spent 23 years representing institutional owners, lenders, and users in commercial real estate transactions throughout the country.
 Clients included regional banks (which he also represented on asset-based and corporate loans), regional and national life insurance companies, timberland investment management organizations, developers, and high-wealth individuals.
 Property types included retail, multifamily (including low-income), office, industrial, hospitality, silvicultural and recreational.